TechnicJelle/BlueMapFilteredEntities/README.md

 This is especially important if you're using custom icons and popup info templates.\
 You could also get around this by creating multiple filter-sets.

-If the filter is not valid for some reason, a warning will be printed to the console telling you what's wrong.
+### Some tips and tricks

-Some tips and tricks:
+- If the filter is not valid for some reason, a warning will be printed to the console telling you what's wrong.
 - If you find yourself repeating something a lot, you can make it into a variable.
   - This is a HOCON feature, and you can read more about it [here](https://github.com/lightbend/config/blob/main/HOCON.md#substitutions).